top of page

 Board President

-Jeff Salchenberg lives in Portland Oregon where he works as a Produce Category manager and merchandiser for New Seasons Market.
+Jeff Salchenberg lives in Portland Oregon where he works as a Produce Program and Category Manager for New Seasons Market.
 Jeff learned about Project Amigo through the partnership New Seasons Market has had with Organics Unlimited and GROW since 2005.
 His first trip to Cofradia was in 2016, and he has been several times since.
 Jeff enjoys bringing friends and coworkers along with him in order to share the experience of the work weeks.
 Jeff’s best Project Amigo memory so far is dressing up as Santa Claus for the kids during the 2017 Christmas work week with other Juneau Rotarians.
 Since then, Jeff has become regular visitors and loyal supporters of the program.

-Board Vice President
+Vice President

 Eric Holloway.jpg